HallMatthew314/advent-of-code/confessions.md

 	<summary>2015 - Day 7 Part 1</summary>
 	My first major leap in progress came after I realised I could use a similar approach for this problem as I did for 2019 Day 6.
 	After I implemented the hash in Ruby I ran the program, but it seemed to be taking longer than it should.
-	I suspected that I was dealing with circular dependancies, as the input data is essentially a directional graph.
+	I suspected that I was dealing with circular dependencies, as the input data is essentially a directional graph.
 	I was very frustrated at this and decided to search for answers when I came across the old Daily Solutions Megathread on the subreddit.
 	There I learned that after calculating a wire's value, I could replace the expression to calculate the value in the hash with the expression's result.
 	I implemented this and it worked.